ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 }
 ```

-Now, I create some convenience methods for `ResponseError`:
+Now I can create some convenience methods for constructing a new `ResponseError`:

 ```rust
 impl ResponseError {